 This is our school supply caddy, kept on the school table.
 I believe the blue bin was from the dollar store and I just used glass jars we had to house the supplies.
 I used to give each child their own pencil box, but I have been trying this out and I like the way it is working.
 We keep pencils, dry erase markers, glue sticks, scissors, colored pencils, and sharpeners here.
 Excuse the kitten, she refused to budge!

 This picture shows the magazine racks we have for each child.
 I do have four students this year, but my son’s holder is black and he didn’t think it looked good in the picture!
 I use these as our “workboxes.”
 Each child has one and this is where they keep most of their work.
 Their math workbooks fit in here, along with a few other workbooks.
 They each have a folder for Morning Time and a folder for their Daily Work.
 I put any work they need to complete in the folder each morning and they turn it in to me for any correcting at the end of the school day.
 It is working quite well!
 They aren’t pictured here, but I also hang each child’s Weekly Schedule on the wall here.
 They use a dry erase marker to check off each subject as the complete it.

 That’s about it for our homeschool room tour!
 I hope you found something that inspired you or encouraged you.
 If you want to know any more about something I mentioned in particular, please let me know in the comments and I will do my best to share anything I can!
 I will be going into more detail about what each child is using for curriculum and how we do Morning Time and Work Folders on my YouTube channel, so be sure and subscribe there so you don’t miss those!

-This is part of a 10 Days of Homeschool Planning series, so be sure and come back!
-I also partnered with 15 other bloggers who are sharing their own homeschool tips for you, so check them out below!
+This is part of a 10 Days of Homeschool Planning series, so be sure and check out each post!